Imam Ali ibn Musa al-Rida (peace be upon them)

 “I wanted to ask (Imam al-Kadhim) about the proof (the Imam in support of God as a witness) upon the people after him.
 Then he started (saying):

 ‘O Sulayman, indeed, ‘Ali is my son, my guardian, and the proof (in support of) God (as a witness) upon the people after me.
 He is the best of my offspring.
-So if you remain (living) after me, then be a witness of that for him (in the presence of) my Shia, the people (pledging) allegiance to me, and those asking about (who) my successor is.’”[i]
+So, if you remain (living) after me, then be a witness of that for him (in the presence of) my Shia, the people (pledging) allegiance to me, and those asking about (who) my successor is.”5

-After Imam Musa al-Kadhim was murdered and people learned that Harun al-Rashid had been the culprit, the corrupt ruler eased his pressure off the Shia for the remainder of his reign – as to not further incite a rebellion.
-So, at least for a while, Imam al-Kadhim’s successor was free to teach and speak publically…[iii]
+After Imam Musa al-Kadhim was martyred and people learned that Harun al-Rashid had been the culprit, the corrupt ruler eased the pressure on the Shia for the remainder of his reign so as not further to incite a rebellion.
+So, at least for a while, Imam al-Kadhim’s successor was free to teach and speak publicly.

-But following the political turmoil which put the Abbasid ruler Ma’mun into power, the eighth Imam was faced with mounting political pressure.
-Ma’mun thought up a plan to neutralize the growing threat of Shia rebellion and keep tabs on the Shia leadership.
-By appearing as the ally of Prophet Muḥammad’s descendants, he thought the Shia would lose the incentive to object to his rule.
-Ma’mun decided to “invite” Imam al-Rida to reside at his palace in Marv, the capital of Khorasan (in modern-day Turkmenistan).
+Conflict within the Abbasid government and a host of historical events led Ma’mun, (the son of Harun), into power, and the eighth Imam was then catapulted into mounting political pressure.
+Ma’mun thought up a plan to neutralize the growing threat of a Shia rebellion and kept tabs on the Shia leadership.
+To gain legitimacy, Ma’mun forced Imam al-Rida (p) to reside at his palace in Marv, the capital of Khorasan (in modern-day Turkmenistan).

-Imam al-Rida, realizing Ma’mun’s intentions, initially rejected the invitation.
-But after Ma’mun’s insistence, the Imam was escorted to Ma’mun’s palace.
+Imam al-Rida, realizing Ma’mun intentions, initially rejected the invitation.
+But after Ma’mun insistence and threats, the Imam was escorted to Ma’mun palace.

 Ma’mun called upon scholars of various ideologies, both within Islam and beyond, in an attempt to stump Imam al-Rida intellectually.
 The eighth Imam, however, stood before the winds of doubt like an unshakeable mountain of certainty.
-Imam al-Rida was like a light that showed forth in every dialogue and debate as the unsurpassed source of guidance.[v]
+Imam al-Rida was like a light that shone in every dialogue and debate as the unsurpassed source of guidance.7

 With every discussion, with every scholar, and with every opposing idea, the Imam’s wise and refined thoughts made him even more revered and loved.